Broadcast syndication: Game shows

 The 2014–15 season saw the introduction of Celebrity Name Game, hosted by former The Late Late Show host Craig Ferguson; the series was renewed for a second season in January 2015, while Ferguson would also win a Daytime Emmy Award for Daytime Emmy Award for Outstanding Game Show Host for his work on the program.
 In January 2016, Fox owned-and-operated stations began a test run of South of Wilshire—a game show produced by TMZ.
 The 2017 summer season includes the game show iWitness created by TV judge Judith Sheindlin.
+2021 saw the debut of a revival of You Bet Your Life that reunited host Jay Leno and sidekick Kevin Eubanks from their time on The Tonight Show; it ran two seasons, before Leno left during the 2023 Hollywood labor disputes.
+2022 saw the debut of a televised edition of the hit board game Pictionary, and 2023 saw the debut of two new games, Person, Place or Thing and Who the Bleep Is That.
+Who the Bleep Is That was cancelled in January 2024, while Pictionary and Person, Place or Thing were both cancelled in January 2025.